PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 internal stem are differential index operations; final pruning synchronizes the active `LayoutState`.

+The adjacent channel-Slice/Mul/post-Transpose bridge family now shares that indexed contract too.
+Root discovery is restricted to Transpose indices, all Slice/Mul/post aliases are rewired through the index-aware canonical helpers, and obsolete pre/post adapters are removed differentially.
+A lightweight consumer-index snapshot is taken from the existing index at each retry because the legacy matcher intentionally evaluates every branch against the same pre-rewrite consumer view.
+This preserves branch selection and shared-constant copy-on-write behavior without reconstructing producer/consumer maps or scanning operators for roots.
+Successful cleanup prunes and synchronizes the session `LayoutState`.

 Boundary input normalization chains live in `passes/boundary_input_chains.py`.
 The module owns the guarded Transpose/Mul/Sum/Reshape NHWC rewrite and the exclusive